Prompt Fuzzing for Fuzz Driver Generation: Evaluation

 \tool develops a \textit{coverage-guided mutation} to instruct LLMs in generating valuable programs.
-To evaluate its effectiveness, we experimented to compare it with a random blind mutation approach.
-In this experiment, the blind mutation approach was configured to randomly select library APIs with the same default combination length.
+To evaluate its effectiveness, we experimented by comparing it with a random blind mutation approach.
+In this experiment, The blind mutation approach was configured to randomly select library API functions with the same default combination length.
 To ensure fairness, both the coverage-guided mutation setup and the blind mutation setup were assigned the same query budget (i.e., \$5) and were executed until the budget was exhausted.
 Additionally, the temperature of the LLMs was set to 0.1 to reduce the randomness of the LLMs, and each experiment was repeated 5 times.

 \autoref{fig:mutation_cmp} displays the accumulated covered branches attained by the generated seed programs during the fuzz loops of \tool when configured with two different mutation methods.
 When giving the same query budget, the \textit{coverage-guided mutation} outperformed random blind mutation in 11 out of the 14 libraries, with the exceptions being \file{libaom}, \file{zlib}, and \file{libpng}.
 Despite the low growth rate of branch coverage in the warm-up stages, \textit{coverage-guided mutation} surpassed random blind mutation in the 11 libraries due to the feedback obtained from the coverage and seed programs.
-This enabled \tool to mutate prompts that incorporated meaningful combinations of APIs, resulting in the creation of programs that reached deeper library states.
+This enabled \tool to mutate prompts that incorporated meaningful combinations of API functions, creating programs that reached deeper library states.